-Recently John Evans Interiors redesigned this stunning Regency Town house.
+Recently John Evans Interiors worked on this stunning Regency Town house design.
 With stunning light open spaces flooded with natural light, John Evans Interiors vison of grandeur can be seen throughout the home.

 When I first saw this Regency Town house in a quiet street, I loved the outside and thought this was going to be an interesting project.